sivahuang77/citrux-cli/CONTRIBUTING.md

 document includes:

-- **[Before you begin](#before-you-begin):** Essential steps to take before becoming a Gemini CLI contributor.
+- **[Before you begin](#before-you-begin):** Essential steps to take before becoming a Citrux CLI contributor.
-- **[Code contribution process](#code-contribution-process):** How to contribute code to Gemini CLI.
+- **[Code contribution process](#code-contribution-process):** How to contribute code to Citrux CLI.
 - **[Development setup and workflow](#development-setup-and-workflow):** How to set up your development environment and workflow.
 - **[Documentation contribution process](#documentation-contribution-process):**
-  How to contribute documentation to Gemini CLI.
+  How to contribute documentation to Citrux CLI.

 We're looking forward to seeing your contributions!